-NW 6th St, Grants Pass, OR, US
+NW Sixth Street and Morgan Street, Grants Pass, OR, US

 Grants Pass is a small town located near the Oregon Caves National Monument.
 They've embraced the nearby attraction and kind of made cavemen their local "thing".
 It's event the high school's mascot.
 Stop by their giant caveman statue and get into the quirky, small-town fun!

 Salem is home to a massive globe with ceramic tiles that were decorated by local artists... but the coolest thing (other than the incredible detail and massive size of the globe) is that it's made out of an old acid storage ball from a nearby pulp and paper company, which is apparently a thing.

 21250 SW Tualatin Valley Hwy, Beaverton, OR, US